johnkishorem/WebBrowserNotes/README.md

 # WebBrowserNotes
-An browser plugin to add notes to websites
+An Chrome browser plugin to add notes to websites
+Just add notes to your browser and read them later